-In short, the agency has authority to establish standards for certification, but it lacks authority to and substantive requirements of the form are prescribed by rule or statute.
+In short, the agency has authority to establish standards for certification, but it lacks authority to prescribe the institution's allocation of non-instructional human resources used to attain those standards.

-This issue can be easily resolved by prescribing compliance to the standards upon the institutions
+This issue can be easily resolved by prescribing compliance to the standards upon the institutions directly.

 Pursuant to G.S.
-150B-2(8a) d., a form does not fall under the definition of a "Rule" if the contents
+150B-2(8a) d., a form does not fall under the definition of a "Rule" if the contents and substantive requirements of the form are prescribed by rule or statute.